Financial statements for small businesses: Track, analyze, and grow with confidence

 - Track asset management by examining how efficiently you’re managing assets like inventory, property, and equipment, and whether they’re contributing to your revenue.

-Your balance sheet is an important input into liquidity and solvency ratios like the current ratio, quick ratio, and debt-to-equity ratio, which show you how much cash your business has to pay its bills.
+You use your balance sheet to work out liquidity and solvency ratios, like the current ratio, quick ratio and debt-to-equity ratio.
+These show how much cash your business has to pay its bills.

-The cash ratio liquidity formula helps you figure out if you have enough cash to cover payroll, expenses, and loan payments in the coming year.
+The cash ratio formula helps you see if you have enough cash to cover payroll, expenses and loan payments over the next year.

-The quick ratio measures whether you can cover your core costs over the next 3 months.
+The quick ratio measures whether you can cover your core costs over the next three months.

-The current ratio formula, unlike the quick ratio, includes your business’s inventory value (from your balance sheet).
-Use the current ratio to make decisions about your expenses and cash on hand.
+The current ratio formula, unlike the quick ratio, includes your business’s inventory value from your balance sheet.
+Use the current ratio to help you decide about your expenses and cash on hand.

-A strong cash flow means your business can meet its financial obligations.
-The cash flow statement shows you the strength of your business’s cash flow, so you can bolster it if you need to.
+Strong cash flow means your business can pay its bills.
+The cash flow statement shows how strong your cash flow is, so you can improve it if you need to.

 In particular, use the cash flow statement to: